Looking for an InboxPurge alternative?

 We're not going to pretend Gmailytics is for everyone.
 If you specifically want a Chrome extension that lives inside Gmail's UI — and you don't want a separate dashboard — InboxPurge's sidebar interface is the better fit.
 They also have a longer track record and more brand recognition.

-But if you want a free product with no action cap and a sender-focused workflow — Gmailytics is the cleaner choice.
+But if you want a generous free tier, half the yearly price ($24 vs $48), and a sender-focused workflow you can cancel anytime — Gmailytics is the cleaner choice.

 Frequently Asked Questions